 Nutrition

-This information is provided as a courtesy and is an ESTIMATE only.
-Varying factors such as product types or brands purchased can change the nutritional information in any given recipe.
+This information is provided as a courtesy and is only an estimate.
+Nutritional values may vary depending on factors such as product types and brands used.

 Katrina Hales says

 This is the best sauce ever!!!!
-Iโm drinking it!
+I’m drinking it!

 Nisha Melvani, RDN says